FDA approved for more than 25 years

 • Barrier protection during treatment (nitrile gloves, mask, barrier tape, and guards on SMP treatment device)

-• A clean and sterile environment with a sink
+• Clean and sterile environment with a sink

-Along with proper certification and experience, you should ensure your SMP technician uses the appropriate technique to achieve natural-looking hair.
+Along with proper certification and experience, your SMP technician should be using the appropriate technique to achieve natural-looking hair.

 Different people will require different techniques, depending on the look they’re going for.

-That said, some techniques that will provide the best results include:
+Techniques that tend to provide the best results include:

 • Depositing pigment at the proper depth